-- Local Agent: A local agent is a person resident in Ghana or a corporate body registered in Ghana, with the relevant mandate from the applicant, to act on the applicant's behalf as regards matters relating to the donation. - Non-Resident applicant: An applicant applying for permit to donate products to Ghana but not a resident of Ghana.
+- ✓ diagnosis, treatment, mitigation or prevention of disease, disorder of abnormal physical state or the symptoms of it, in man or animal, or - ✓ restoring, correcting or modifying organic functions in man or animal, and nutritional supplements. - Local Applicant: An applicant that is resident in Ghana. - Local Agent: A local agent is a person resident in Ghana or a corporate body registered in Ghana, with the relevant mandate from the applicant, to act on the applicant's behalf as regards matters relating to the donation. - Non-Resident applicant: An applicant applying for permit to donate products to Ghana but not a resident of Ghana.

-3. 0 REQUIREMENTS
+3. Requirements